emahuni/strapi-plugin-vitest/README.md

 #### Tests just quit with exist code 1

 - If tests quits with errors or not, first ensure all required plugin dependencies were installed before using this harness.
-You can quickly do so by running the added script `pnpm vitest:devDeps` and `pnpm vitest:deps` (if available), you can remove the scripts once you are done with them.
+You can quickly do so by running the auto-added scripts `pnpm vitest:dev-deps` and `pnpm vitest:deps` (if available), you can remove the scripts once you are done with them.
 - Sometimes it may not be clear why the harness is failing to start.
 To see why startup is failing, if no real followable error is showing:
-  - when strapi-plugin-vitest is used to test **applications** run `pnpm vitest:diag` which does `NODE_ENV=test pnpm strapi start`
-  - when strapi-plugin-vitest is used to test **plugins** run `pnpm vitest:test-app:diag` which does `NODE_ENV=test pnpm vitest:test-app:start`
+  - run `pnpm vitest:diag` which runs `NODE_ENV=test pnpm strapi start` when `strapi-plugin-vitest` is used to test an **application**, or `NODE_ENV=test pnpm vitest:start` when testing a standalone **plugin**

   either commands (for applications or plugins) will run Strapi as usual, but within a test environment. **Any errors being swallowed up by test suite will be thrown**.